If someone told you there was hidden treasure in your backyard, you’d probably get a shovel and start digging, right?

 Whether you’re a designer, jewellery-maker, artist or writer, you’ll know that having an inspiring place to work in does wonders for the creative process.
 And what better setting than your very own garden?
 In fact, if this Guardian article is anything to go by, transforming sheds into studios has been popular among creatives for a very long time.

-Rent it out on Airbnb
+List it on Airbnb

 As with pop-up restaurants, people are always on the look-out for something quaint and interesting when trawling Airbnb.
 Give your shed a good spring cleaning and then kit it out for guests.
 Bear in mind that this would require installing at least a toilet and shower, but possibly also a kitchenette.
 Read our article on how to make and save money by renting.